bendi-dynamix/HiddenSortGrid/README.md

 ## 🚀 Installation

-1. Import the managed solution (`Bendi.HiddenSortGrid`) into your environment.
+1. Import the managed solution (`DynamiX - HiddenSortGrid`) into your environment.
 2. Add the **HiddenSortGrid** control to a subgrid on your form.
 3. Configure the desired properties (see table above).
 4. Publish and enjoy your cleaner, more flexible subgrid experience.